tinymce/tinymce-docs/integrations/dojo.md

 [@caitlinmarkert](https://github.com/caitlinmarkert) and [@billeatman](https://github.com/billeatman) have created a TinyMCE 4.x widget for [Dojo](https://dojotoolkit.org/) 1.10+, in which each editor instance can have a unique configuration.

-The  [tinymce-dojo-widget](https://github.com/caitlinmarkert/tinymce-dojo-widget) repository is actively maintained on GitHub.
+The  [tinymce-dojo-widget](https://github.com/caitlinmarkert/tinymce-dojo-widget) repository is maintained actively on GitHub.

 Repo: https://github.com/caitlinmarkert/tinymce-dojo-widget

 #### A note about integrations

-> We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
+> Note:  We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
 If you have queries about this integration, please contact the developer directly.